8979vivek/SQL--Retail-Sales-Analysis/README.md

 ) t
 WHERE rank = 1;
 ```
-9.** Write a SQL query to find the top 5 customers based on the highest total sales.**
+8. Write a SQL query to find the top 5 customers based on the highest total sales.

 ```sql
 SELECT TOP 3
     customer_id,